exonum/exonum-doc/src/architecture/configuration.md

 Configuration may be changed using the global variables updater service or [by editing the configuration file](#changing-configuration).

-## Configuration parameters
+## Configuration Parameters

-System configuration should contain configuration parameters of following types:
+System configuration contains 2 types of configuration parameters:

-- **Global parameters** must be identical for all nodes
+- **Global parameters** must be identical for all full nodes in the network
-- **Local parameters** may be tweaked for each node
+- **Local parameters** may differ for each node

-### Global parameters
+### Global Parameters

 #### [genesis]